 The overall education level of Yorkville citizens is substantially higher than the typical US community, as 33.51% of adults in Yorkville have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Yorkville in 2010 was $33,014, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $128,252 for a family of four.
+This equates to an annual income of $132,056 for a family of four.
 However, Yorkville contains both very wealthy and poor people as well.